Last updated: June 18, 2026

 Call 911 if you or your child is in immediate danger or needs emergency medical help.
 Call or text 988 Lifeline if you or your child is in a mental health crisis, suicide crisis, or severe emotional distress.

-For food, shelter, transportation, disaster help, or local disability resources, call or search 211 California.
-If you are at risk of losing housing and you already receive or may qualify for CalWORKs, ask your county about CalWORKs housing screening right away.
+For food, shelter, transportation, disability referrals, disaster help, or local support, call or search 211 California.
+If you are homeless or at risk of losing housing and you already receive or may qualify for CalWORKs, ask your county about CalWORKs housing screening.

 Where to start

 Start with the problem that cannot wait.
-A child who needs care should be linked to Medi-Cal and a doctor.
-A child who needs help with bathing, feeding, safety, or medical tasks at home may need IHSS.
+A child who needs medical care should be linked to Medi-Cal and a doctor.
+A child who needs help with bathing, feeding, mobility, safety, or medical tasks at home may need IHSS.
 A child with a serious medical condition may need CCS.
-A child with developmental delays may need Early Start or a regional center.
+A baby or toddler with delays may need Early Start.
 A school-age child who needs support in class may need an IEP or 504 plan.

 Call your county IHSS office.
-Ask for an assessment for a minor child and explain daily care, safety risks, and medical tasks.
+Ask how to apply for a minor child and how to prepare for the home assessment.

 If school is not working